Warning: These libraries are no longer supported. We recommend using the Python Maltego-TRX

 TRX is a framework (although this perhaps a bit presumptuous) that facilitates coding Python transforms for Maltego using the iTDS.
 TRX can split into two parts:

-The remainder of this guide will explain how to set up a transform host server to run TRX transforms.
-A library guide for the TRX transform library can be found on the TRX transform library page.
+The remainder of this guide will explain how to set up a Transform host server to run TRX Transforms.

 Provisioning your Transform Host Server